 Although work at Northgate Steps was completed recently, a section of wall immediately west of the site also needed to be investigated in phase two of the repairs, however this section of the famous City Walls will be fully open to public before the Christmas holidays.

 On 16 January 2020 a section of Chester’s Walls collapsed close to the famous Eastgate clock.

 To ensure that residents, visitors and businesses can still enjoy this section of the Walls our engineers, alongside external specialists, have designed a temporary walkway to be incorporated into scaffolding that is needed to prop up the wall.
-Propping work on the collapsed section will begin in late August so you can revisit this page for regular updates.
+Propping work on the collapsed section began in late August and the new walkway will open before Christmas.
+You can revisit this page for regular updates.

 How will the wall be propped?